qiskit-community/qiskit-experiments/CONTRIBUTING.md

 environment more closely and it runs the tests in parallel (resulting in much faster execution).
 To run tests on all installed supported python versions and lint/style checks you can simply run `tox`.
-Or if you just want to run the tests once for a specific python version such as 3.10: `tox -epy310`.
+Or if you just want to run the tests once for a specific python version such as 3.10: `tox -e py310`.

 If you just want to run a subset of tests you can pass a selection regex to the test runner.
 For example, if you want to run all tests that have "dag" in the test id you can